ReactForAll/React-Course/Level_1/2. Introduction to Typescript/SCRIPT.md

-You'll learn more about Typescript in-depth in later lessons.
+You'll learn more about Typescript in later lessons.